GravisZro/SystemX/README.md

 * [Event Daemon](https://github.com/GravisZro/sxeventd) - A hardware event notification daemon.
 * [Device Daemon](https://github.com/GravisZro/sxdevd) - A devfs maintenance daemon.
 * More to come.

+## Development Components
+* [Public Domain Toolkit](https://github.com/GravisZro/pdtk) - A minimalist event-driven toolkit that can be compiled into any program.
+* [Incanto](https://github.com/GravisZro/incanto) - A code generator for using sockets in MCFS as an IPC mechanism.